-- (I) Regarding issues such as "off-book earnings" that were questioned, the Company adjusted the number of shares and shareholding ratios of Thai Fermentation Industry Co., Ltd. at the end of the 1991, and adjusted the equity of Thai Fermentation Industry Co., Ltd. at the end of the 1991 to increase the accumulated surplus and investment income, but as to whether there is an off-book surplus after the 1991, 33 shareholders have jointly petitioned the court to select an inspector for investigation and the prosecutor will also investigate it.
-The inspector selected by the Taiwan Taipei District Court submitted a supplementary report to the court on June 18, 2003, and the court has not issued any ruling instructions. - (II) As of December 31, 2021, Ting Hsin Oil Co., Ltd. sued and requested the Company to pay \$2,144 for the goods.
+- (I) Ting Hsin Oil Co., Ltd. sued and requested the Company to pay \$2,144 for the goods.
 The case is being heard by the Taiwan Taipei District Court.
 The Company filed a counterclaim during the trial procedure and requested Ting Hsin Oil Co., Ltd. The Company caused damages of \$9,420 due to problematic lard.
 After the case was heard by the Taiwan Taipei District Court, this lawsuit ruled that the Company lost the lawsuit, and the counterclaim was rejected with an illegal requirement.
 The Company was dissatisfied and filed a second-instance appeal and a counter-accusation respectively.
 After the Taiwan High Court heard the case, it found that the counter-accusation had reason to rule to abolish the original ruling and remanded it to the original trial.
 The Taiwan Taipei District Court of the original trial is in the process of hearing with Appeal Gengyi Yi Zih No. 1. in 2019 As for the appeal of the request for payment, the Company was ruled to lose the lawsuit.
 The Company filed a third-instance appeal against the request for payment.
 The Supreme Court partially abandoned it with Taishang Zi No. 1172 in 2020 and sent it back to the High Court of Taiwan, which was then approved by both parties.
 The parties agreed to stop the litigation and wait for the decision of the Taipei District Court with Appeal Gengyi Yi Zih No. 141. in 2019.

-(III)The Company's Taoyuan business office in 2020 Mr. Xu, a salesperson involved in the embezzlement of about 1.26 million, and the Company filed a criminal complaint with the Taiwan Taoyuan District Prosectutors Office for business embezzlement.
+After mediation by the court in 2022, the two companies reached a settlement with Ting Hsin Oil Co., Ltd. to pay the Company 5,500.
+After deducting the payment, Ting Hsin Oil Co., Ltd. paid the Company 3,356 on December 9, 2022. (the Company's relatively recognized income, listed under other income), both parties abandoned the ownership of this lawsuit and counterclaim and withdrew the lawsuit. - (II)The Company's Taoyuan business office in 2020 Mr. Xu, a salesperson involved in the embezzlement of about 1.26 million, and the Company filed a criminal complaint with the Taiwan Taoyuan District Prosectutors Office for business embezzlement.
+After being investigated by the prosecutor, he was prosecuted with 110 Tiaozhen Zi No. 200, and the Taoyuan District Court tried it with 111 trial case No. 866.
 As of the date of the inspection report, the case is still under trial.
-The Company has set aside a 100% allowance for losses, which has no significant impact on the Company's 2021 financial statements
+The Company has set aside a 100% allowance for losses, and have applied to the insurance company for employee integrity insurance, which has no significant impact on the Company's 2022 financial statements.
 The above litigation cases are still to be judged by the judiciary.
 The relevant results will depend on the judgment of the court.
 The above will only be disclosed in accordance with the principle of publicity.